asarium/vpgui/README.md

-# VP-GUI: A new VP-viewer application
+# VP-GUI: Yet another VP-viewer application
 This project aims to create a new viewer application for the **V**olition **P**ackage file format.

 # Requirements